zaphod42/puppet-docs/source/guides/style_guide.markdown

 5. May override resources
 6. May declare resource defaults
 7. May declare defined resource types
-8. May declare Groups
+8. May declare native types (Users, Groups, Services...)
-9. May declare Users
-10. May declare Packages
-11. May declare Files
-12. May declare Services
-13. May declare other resources
+9. May declare other resources
-14. May declare Resource relationships inside of conditionals
+10. May declare Resource relationships inside of conditionals

 The following example follows the recommended style: